PaulFrankAdams/HYDOD/README.md

 ## 🔓 License

-This repository is released under the CERN-OHL-W license (or your specified license), with **full open-source disclosure** in `DISCLOSURE.md`.
+This repository is released under [GNU GPL v3](LICENSE-GPL.txt), with **full open-source disclosure** in `DISCLOSURE.md`.
 It is intended to benefit humanity and must remain freely accessible.

 ## License Summary